ChaseDickinson/packer-images/README.md

 ## TODO

+1) Consolidate JSON builds into one set of templates; name variable files for OS type
-1) Vagrant boxes for servers
+2) Vagrant boxes for servers
-2) Remote development configuration for VS Code to Vagrant boxes
+3) Remote development configuration for VS Code to Vagrant boxes
+4) Convert to HCL
-3) Password retry logic
+5) Password retry logic
+6) Validate/cleanup preseed files

 ## Problem Statement